Romulo-Moraes/Assembly-Toolkit/README.md

 to close a file pass the file decriptor in RDI and call the segment close_file

+### exit.asm
+This file just ask the OS to unload your program from memory.

+Call the segment exit, pass some exit code to RDI register for costumization

 ## The linux-syscalls-cheatsheet and windows-constants files
 This special file contains a good number of constants that can help in system interaction in Unix-like and Windows platform, just include this to your code file then you can use them.